Stacey Quinn had a hard life — there’s just no other way to say it.

 Overlooked is a production of KCUR Studios and the NPR Midwest Newsroom, and a member of the NPR Podcast Network.

-Hosted by Peggy Lowe.
-Reported by Peggy Lowe, Steve Vockrodt and Dan Margolies.
-Produced, mixed and sound designed by Mackenzie Martin and Suzanne Hogan.
-Edited by C.J.
-Janovy.
-Mixing help from Paris Norvel and Trevor Grandin.
+It’s hosted by Peggy Lowe, with reporting by Peggy Lowe, Steve Vockrodt and Dan Margolies.
+Mackenzie Martin and Suzanne Hogan produced, mixed, and did the sound design for the podcast, with editing by CJ Janovy and mixing help from Paris Norvell.
 Digital editing by Gabe Rosenberg.
 Social media promotion by Allison Harris.
 Photos by Carlos Moreno and Julie Denesha.
-Artwork by Crysta Henthorne with help from Chandler Johnson of Kalimizzou.
+Artwork by Crysta Henthorne and Chandler Johnson of Kalimizzou.
 Music from Blue Dot Sessions and Kris Kross.
-Special thanks to Genevieve Des Marteau, Lisa Rodriguez and Holly Edgell.